Dan J. Harkey

 Introduction:

-Lenders and title insurers require different documentation depending on the type of borrower.
-Individual borrowers consist of one or more parties and married couples.
-Title to a property for individuals may be held as tenants-in-common or joint tenants.
-Entity borrowers include general partnerships, limited partnerships, limited liability companies, and corporations.
-Family trusts are not entities but have loan underwriting documentation like those of entities.
+Lenders and title insurers require different documentation depending on the type of Borrower.
+Individual borrowers consist of one or more parties, including married couples and other related entities.
+Title to a property for individuals may be held as tenants in common or joint tenants.
+Entity borrowers include general partnerships, limited partnerships, limited liability companies, and corporations Family trusts are not entiti, es buthey t have loan underwriting documentatiosimilar to thatse of entities.
 That is why I have included trusts.

 The following is an overview of the methods and documentation for properties owned by individuals, family trusts, and entities.
 Emphasis is placed on entity borrowers.